 But what annoys me way more are those shared articles.
 Of course, there is at least as much fake news and SPAM on the way on Twitter, but here you can simply filter it out much more elegant when you put your news sources into lists.

 You are interested in what a certain group of people have to say?
 Put them into a list.
 They won’t appear on your timeline but still you can scroll through their updates in one list.
 No more stuff you don’t want to know all day long.

 If you are really into getting the latest news, Twitter is the place to be.
 No other platform is so fast in spreading news like on Twitter.

-If you want to check out, what going on within facebook…you normally use the website.
+If you want to check out, what going on within Facebook…you normally use the website.
 And on mobile, you use the facebook app.
 More apps to create your content and to manage your accounts (e.g. Tweetdeck) or to analyse them (e.g. Tweetonomy).
 It simply makes way more fun to share your social stuff over here instead as on Facebook.

-Sure, there are many reasons as well for staying at facebook (e.g. all your friends you want to stay in contact with are there), but on a long run and if you are getting older (and hopefully wiser), I think now it´s the best time to say “farewell” to Mark´s platform and join the 140 Char community (Ok, now there are more, but I like that picture).
+Sure, there are many reasons as well for staying at facebook (e.g. all your friends you want to stay in contact with are there), but in the long run and if you are getting older (and hopefully wiser), I think now it´s the best time to say “farewell” to Mark´s platform and join the 140 Char community (Ok, now there are more, but I like that picture).